test-editor/test-editor.github.io/te_markdown/heroes-create-testcase.md

 ![screencase: create test case file](/images/tutorial/tutorial.heroes.create.testcase.1.create-file.gif "screencast: create test case file")

-- Write the test case name into the opened editor, prefixing it with '#' (e.g. '# CreateHero')
-- State that this test case implements the `CreateHero` specification ('implements CreateHero' in the same line)
+- Into the new opened editor, state that this test case implements the `CreateHero` specification ('implements CreateHero' in first line)
 - Notice the yellow warning icon on the left of the editor in the first line, it indicates that your mentioned specification is not implemented yet.

 ![screencase: name test case](/images/tutorial/tutorial.heroes.create.testcase.2.enter-name.gif "screencast: name test case")

-- Copy the specification steps of the test specification (all three lines starting with '*') and the warning will dissapear.
+- Copy the specification steps of the test specification (all three lines starting with '*' out of CreateHero.tsl file) and the warning will dissapear.

 ![screencase: copy specification](/images/tutorial/tutorial.heroes.create.testcase.3.copy-tsl.gif "screencast: copy specification")